Infraedifice/jesseloudon.github.io/_posts/2020-02-06-AD FS 2016 and InvalidNameIDPolicy using SAML Authentication to SailPoint IdentityNow.markdown

 categories:
 - "Consulting"
 tags:
-- ADFS
+- "ADFS"
-- SAML
+- "SAML"
-- Claims
+- "Claims"
-- SailPoint IdentityNow
+- "SailPoint IdentityNow"
-- InvalidSPNameQualifier
+- "InvalidSPNameQualifier"
 ---
 I recently had a seemingly simple task for a customer to setup a AD FS 2016 relying party trust for their SailPoint IdentityNow deployment.
 Sounds easy right?